 - A premium pricing strategy, perceived value.

 - Making a decision about whether to list your prices.

 Now that you’ve made some empowered decisions about your pricing for your coaching packages, you might be wondering: where are the clients?
 You might be very excited, especially now, about connecting with clients and selling your programs.

 And if you are I want to invite you to sign up for my free online masterclass where I share with you my 4-part framework to get all the coaching clients you could ever want.
 When you click that link, you can sign up for free and be attending that training this week.

-I also want to mention that I am now enrolling for my next cohort of my group coaching program, Business Academy for Coaches!
+I also want to mention that the doors are now open for my comprehensive business accelerator program, Business Academy for Coaches!

 Resources & Links: